Thinking about graduate school

-- Please refer to the post below or the original (and full) article for good advice on writing university applications.
+- Please refer to this article for good advice on preparing university applications for graduate programs.

 James Lang on application essays

 James Lang in the Chronicle of Higher Education writes about an interview with Anthony Casgman at the College of Holy Cross in which Cashman explains that student need to make "three basic moves with their graduate-school applications".
 (Note: I have underlined a few points that I think are particularly pertinent to Korean students.)

 - Applicants have to tell their story, with an eye to the opportunity they are seeking.
 Most students achieve that to some degree in their applications but never move beyond it.
 And they aren't necessarily telling their story well, Cashman says.
 That's true especially of the personal essay, when students trot out and showcase every award they have ever won.